YiBiLin/MyGitRep/README.md

 # MyGitRep
 first repository,test

-now,I just create a new branch which names 'readme-edit',English is not so good.
+now,I just create a new branch which names 'readme-edit'.
-Done.